-Federal, state, and institutional financial aid is distributed through your college.
+Federal, state, loan disbursements, and institutional financial aid is distributed through your college.
 Outside scholarships maybe be distributed directly to the student with the student being obligated to report the scholarship to the school’s financial aid office.

 Financial aid is usually distributed once per term.
 The college first applies your financial aid award to tuition, fees, and room and board.
 This includes loans as well as grants and scholarships.
 If any money is left over, the school will pay the remaining funds to you.
 The methods will vary, so check with your college to see what options are available to you.